 This area is utterly pristine and only accessible by boat.
 While there, don’t miss the Balmaceda hanging glacier, as well as the Tyndall and Serrano glaciers, both visible from trails and walks.

-Note that the Chilean side of the Patagonia region is a bit more rustic than the Argentine side.
-As such, if you’re planning to do any day hikes or a multi-day trek, a summer or shoulder-season visit is essential.
+Note that the Chilean side of the region is a bit more rustic than the Argentine side.
+As such, if you’re planning to do any of the famous Patagonian day hikes or multi-day treks, a summer or shoulder-season visit is essential.
 Most trails and even roads are closed and/or inaccessible in the wintertime, and volatile weather can make a winter visit dangerous.

 Bonus: Queulat National Park